SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/subgraph/tableIterator.md

 Click on the **(2) Iteration** button, and it will open up the Iterations table as shown below.
 Here you can see all iterations and config values for each of them.

 ![iterations](img/Iterations.png)

-## Adding More Inputs and Output to Iterator

-By default, the Table Iterator Gem as one input for looping DataFrame and no output.
-You can add more input and Output ports if you want as per the use case.